Matsumoto jo 松本城

 Matsumoto Castle is one of four castles designated as 'National Treasures of Japan' and the oldest castle donjon remaining in Japan.
 Construction began in 1592 of the elegant black and white structure with its three turrets.
 Because of the elegant black walls, Matsumoto Castle is sometimes called 'Crow Castle'.
 Inside the castle are steep stairs and low ceilings leading past displays of armor and weapons from the Sengoku period ("Warring-States") when the castle was built.
 The narrow wooden windows, once used by archers and gunmen, provide amazing views of the Japanese Alps, Matsumoto City and the koi and swans circling in the moat below.

 You might wait for a maximum of 2 hr to enter the castle tower during the peak season of late April - early May Golden Week and mid August summer vacation (obon) holidays.
+In such cases, numbered tickets are sometimes issued and you can come later with your ticket to enter the tower quicker.

 The castle is beautifully illuminated in the evening.